szlbiubiubiu/LAFS_CVPR2024/README.md

 4. Supervised finetuning Command
 The training setting difference between the MS1MV3 and WebFace4M is that MS1MV3 use a stronger mixup probability of 0.2 and rand augmentation with magnitude of 2, while WebFace4M use 0.1 for mixup and rand augmentation magnitude.

-And please note the colour channel of these datasets, i.e. MS1MV3 use brg order.
+&emsp;And please note the colour channel of these datasets, i.e. MS1MV3 use brg order.

-Before you run the following command, please change the dataset path --dataset_path, SSL pretrained model --model_dir, and model from stage 1 --pretrain_path.
+&emsp;Before you run the following command, please change the dataset path --dataset_path, SSL pretrained model --model_dir, and model from stage 1 --pretrain_path.

-If you want to run the model with flip augmentation only, please disable the mixup and augmentations, by setting random_resizecrop, rand_au to False in the FaceDataset function, and set mixup-prob to 0.0
+&emsp;If you want to run the model with flip augmentation only, please disable the mixup and augmentations, by setting random_resizecrop, rand_au to False in the FaceDataset function, and set mixup-prob to 0.0

 ```